Osterpastete mit Thunfisch und Ei - Maître Philippe & Filles

 Easter pie with tuna and egg

-I got the inspiration for this simple and delicious recipe from very dear, loyal regular customers who lent us their recipe book "Pâtés" by Stéphane Reynaud, which we have been rummaging through ever since.
-For Easter, I opted for a variation filled with fish and eggs and replaced the salmon fillet I originally intended for the filling with canned tuna.
+I got the inspiration for this simple and delicious recipe from some very dear, loyal customers who lent us their recipe book "Pâtés" by Stéphane Reynaud, which we have been browsing through ever since.
+For Easter, I decided on a variation filled with fish and eggs and replaced the salmon fillet originally intended for the filling with canned tuna.

-"In the beginning was the dough" ... that's what the foreword to the beautiful baking book says, which of course also contains the basic recipes for sweet and salty puff pastry and shortcrust pastry.
-However, the author also has mercy on stress-ridden city dwellers without their own rolling pin and allows the use of ready-made variants à la filo or brik pastry from Greeks or Turks.
-Depending on the type of dough you choose, the pie will be different.
-For example, I baked my wafer-thin puff pastry, which was probably intended for Börek from Turkish.
-I also experimented successfully with a small mini version in a fireproof soufflé dish, of which there are no photos because I was too hungry.
+"In the beginning there was the dough" ... that's what it says in the foreword to the beautiful baking book, which of course also contains the basic recipes for sweet and savory puff and shortcrust pastry.
+But the author also has mercy on stressed-out city dwellers without their own rolling pin and allows the use of ready-made versions like filo or brik dough from the Greek or Turkish.
+Depending on which type of dough you choose, the pie will be different.
+For example, I baked mine from Turkish wafer-thin puff pastry, probably intended for börek.
+I also successfully experimented with a small mini version in an ovenproof soufflé dish, of which there are no photos because I was too hungry.
 So that works too.
-Also, I could imagine doing the whole thing in a casserole dish... probably just about anything will do.
-Depending on your preference and kitchen accessories.
+I could also imagine the whole thing in a casserole dish... probably just about anything will work.
+It depends on your preference and kitchen equipment.

-When dealing with the recipe and the units of measurement, I was also not very precise.
+I wasn't too precise with the recipe and the units of measurement either.
 I generally like to freestyle in the kitchen.
-Since I didn't have 6 people to feed, for whom the recipe is designed, I counted the tuna, the cream and the eggs down to 3 people, but not the herbs and the pastis.
-Also, I didn't puree the farce in the blender, just mixed it with a fork and crushed it roughly, because I actually think it's nice when you still have a few pieces to chew between your teeth and the consistency of the fish remains recognizable.
+As I didn't have to feed 6 people, which is what the recipe is designed for, I reduced the amount of tuna, cream and eggs to 3 people, but not the herbs and pastis.
+I also didn't puree the stuffing in a blender, but just mixed it with a fork and roughly crushed it, because I actually think it's nice to have a few pieces between your teeth to chew on and the consistency of the fish is still recognizable.

 Ingredients for 6 people:

-• 600 g canned tuna (mixed natural and in oil )
+• 600 g canned tuna (mixed natural and in olive oil )

 • 1 bunch of dill

-• 5 eggs (fresh from the free range farmer in our shop)
+• 5 eggs (available fresh from the free-range farmer in our store)

 • 300 ml cream